10 Tips For Cleaning Your Car’s Interior

 Psst—this is the dirtiest place in your car!

-Cup holders can harbour grime, spilled coffee, and dead hair and skin cells (yuck).
+Cup holders can harbour grime—and the residue from sticky spilled drinks.
 Try using a cotton swab dipped in a little cleaning solution to reach those difficult areas.

 Check out more cleaning hacks for hard-to-remove stuff.